thenerdery/dot-net-standards/Client_Side_Boilerplate.md

 Modify the boilerplate’s bootstrap code to include your view’s JavaScript:

-Note: The page-specific JavaScript must be executed after the main module loads, so when the JavaScript is bundled, RequireJS won’t attempt go to back out to the file system to find a file that doesn’t exist.
+Note: The page-specific JavaScript MUST be executed after the main module loads, so when the JavaScript is bundled, RequireJS won’t attempt go to back out to the file system to find a file that doesn’t exist.
 ```
 <!-- JAVASCRIPT -->
 <script src="assets/vendor/requirejs/require.js"></script>